ernest-bruce/participatory-humanistic-economy/ideals/readme.md

-# Participatory Humanistic Economy Ideals
+# Planetonomy Ideals

 &nbsp;
 &nbsp;

-the ideals of the Participatory Humanistic Economy include science, knowledge, truth, privady, and security
+the ideals of the Planetonomy include science, knowledge, wonder, truth, privacy, and security
 &nbsp;
 &nbsp;